playframework/playframework/documentation/manual/detailedTopics/configuration/filters/CorsFilter.md

 The available options include:

 * `play.filters.cors.pathPrefixes` - filter paths by a whitelist of path prefixes
-* `play.filters.cors.allowOrigins` - allow only requests with origins from a whitelist (by default all origins are allowed)
+* `play.filters.cors.allowedOrigins` - allow only requests with origins from a whitelist (by default all origins are allowed)
-* `play.filters.cors.allowHttpMethods` - allow only HTTP methods from a whitelist for preflight requests (by default all methods are allowed)
+* `play.filters.cors.allowedHttpMethods` - allow only HTTP methods from a whitelist for preflight requests (by default all methods are allowed)
-* `play.filters.cors.allowHttpHeaders` - allow only HTTP headers from a whitelist for preflight requests (by default all headers are allowed)
+* `play.filters.cors.allowedHttpHeaders` - allow only HTTP headers from a whitelist for preflight requests (by default all headers are allowed)
-* `play.filters.cors.exposeHeaders` - set custom HTTP headers to be exposed in the response (by default no headers are exposed)
+* `play.filters.cors.exposedHeaders` - set custom HTTP headers to be exposed in the response (by default no headers are exposed)
 * `play.filters.cors.supportsCredentials` - disable/enable support for credentials (by default credentials support is enabled)
 * `play.filters.cors.preflightMaxAge` - set how long the results of a preflight request can be cached in a preflight result cache (by default 1 hour)